swig32/myblogproject/README.md

 - Ensure the user running Django has write access to the media directory
 - Check file permissions: `chmod 755 media/`

+**5. Comment likes not working**
+- Ensure you're logged in
+- Check that the URL pattern for `like_comment` is registered
+- Verify the Comment model has the `likes` field with proper ManyToMany relationship

+**6. Edit comment button not appearing**
+- Verify you're the comment author
+- Check that `user == comment.author` in the template
+- Ensure you're logged in

 ---

 ## Contributing